Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_olympicsprint_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## One traitor, One Detective.
 Everyone else is a Jester.
 Detective is stronger.
-This one is pretty self-explanitory except for the "Detective is stronger" part.
+This one is pretty self-explanatory except for the "Detective is stronger" part.
 That just means the detective has 200 health.\
 NOTE: This event is automatically disabled in the outdated version of Custom Roles for TTT.
 This is due to an issue where the round would not end if a Jester was killed and there were multiple Jesters.
 \
 \